 The Republic of Kosovo declared independence on 17 February 2008, and Australia recognised Kosovo’s statehood on 19 February 2008.
 However, Serbia has not recognised Kosovo’s statehood and still considers Kosovo to be part of Serbia.

 Following its declaration of independence, Kosovo entered a period of political transition.
 In December 2008, the United Nations Interim Administration Mission in Kosovo (UNMIK) passed rule of law functions to the European Rule of Law Mission (EULEX).

-A North Atlantic Treaty Organisation (NATO) led international force, the Kosovo Force (KFOR), together with the Kosovo Police Force and assisted by EULEX police, is responsible for maintaining security in Kosovo.
+A North Atlantic Treaty Organisation (NATO) led international force, the Kosovo Force (KFOR), together with the Kosovo Police Force, are responsible for maintaining security in Kosovo.

 You should avoid all public gatherings, political rallies, protests, roadblocks and demonstrations because of their potential to turn violent.

 Australians should make sure their travel documents are valid and be prepared for a possible deterioration in the security situation in Kosovo.